layer-3/clearsync/docs/commit_practives.md

 ### CI/CD pipeline

 The CI/CD pipeline is configured to run a pre-commit hook that checks the commit message format before allowing the pipeline to proceed.

-If the commit message does not adhere to the conventional commit format, the pre-commit hook will fail, and the commit will be rejected, thus the pipeline will not proceed.

 Using such a mechanism ensures that all commits in the repository follow the commit practices and would allow us to automatically compile a changelog, determine a semantic version bump, and trigger build and publish processes in other repositories that depend on a given one (e.g. `github.com/layer-3/clearsync` triggers `github.com/layer-3/neodax` bump dependency version, which in turn adds a changelog entries for both repos).